NCSU GIS/MEA582:

 d.out.file series_range

-Add constant elevation plane at -1m for reference, set zexag somewhere 3-5 (the default is too high).
+Add constant elevation plane at -1m for reference, set zexag to 3-5 (the default is too high).

 Assign surfaces constant color, use top or bottom surface for crossection color.